-The Group's product portfolio includes a range of telematics devices, from self-install dongles to 4G integrated telematics cameras.
-We currently have over a quarter of a million devices in operation.
+The Group's product portfolio includes a range of telematics devices, from self-install OBD devices to 4G integrated telematics cameras.
+We currently have over a third of a million devices in operation.

-Number of connected units
+Number of connected devices

-264,000 (FY-2021: 254,000)
+348,000 (FY-2022: 264,000)